This blog post may contain affiliate links and I may earn a commission at no cost to you. Learn more.

 5) Melatonin: It helps slow the growth of tumors and therefore stops the progression of a dog lipoma naturally.
 FYI: I looked at 10+ pet supplements and they all had ingredients I didn’t like.
 Caution: This is a low-dose “human” version, it is a capsule so you can easily dump it into food if they don’t take supplements easily.

-Keep in mind, this did not happen overnight and will not go away overnight.
+Keep in mind that this did not happen overnight and will not go away overnight.
 Consistency will be key to shrinking a dog lipoma naturally!